 With vastly diverse landscapes, every star of hotel and all manner of activities, Bali offers something for travellers of all stripes.

 Those wishing to take a well-deserved break from studying can find solace in Bali.
 Whether you're travelling with school friends or venturing solo, the streets of Bali are often filled with fellow pupils seeking a taste of culture without being too far away from home.
-Our travel insurance for students can covers things like course cancellation costs and additional expenses if you need to head back home for an exam.

 Whether it's a big birthday bash or pre-wedding party, Bali knows how to accommodate group getaways.
 Group-friendly hotels scatter the island offering amenities to keep everybody happy.
 Our policies cover a maximum of two adults plus their dependent children, so if you're looking to cover a big party, you'll need to contact us to arrange group travel insurance across multiple policies.